mihaTrajbaric/k8s/docs/sodalite.k8s.deployment_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>Adapts a Deployment into a volume.</div>
+                        <div>Adapts a ConfigMap into a volume.</div>
-                        <div>The contents of the target Deployment&#x27;s Data field will be presented in a volume as files using the keys in the <code>Data</code> field as the file names, unless the items element is populated with specific mappings of keys to paths.</div>
+                        <div>The contents of the target ConfigMap&#x27;s Data field will be presented in a volume as files using the keys in the <code>Data</code> field as the file names, unless the items element is populated with specific mappings of keys to paths.</div>
-                        <div>Deployment volumes support ownership management and SELinux relabeling.</div>
+                        <div>ConfigMap volumes support ownership management and SELinux relabeling.</div>
                 </td>
             </tr>
                                 <tr>